 Where there are a number of similar obligations, the likelihood that an outflow will be required in settlement is determined by considering the class of obligations as a whole.
-A provision is recognised even if the likelihood of an outflow with respect to any one item included in the same class of obligations may be small.

-Provisions are measured at the present value of the expenditures expected to be required to settle the obligation using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
+A provision is recognised ever if the like Provisions are measured at the present value of the expenditures expected to be required to settle the obligation using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
 The increase in the provision due to passage of time is recognised as interest expense.